 Even though Resolute Legal fits into the first category, my goal is to educate you about all your options — so that means teaching you about all categories of service providers.

 Lawyers in Canada have to go through three years of law school followed by a one-year apprenticeship.
 They receive a general legal education that includes training in legal advocacy and writing.
 Lawyers are heavily regulated and must follow the rules of professional conduct and ethics.
 A lawyer can represent a person in any type of disability claim or appeal.
 Lawyers are required to have malpractice insurance to protect clients against financial losses caused by the lawyer’s negligence.
-There can be a wide range in the level of competence between various lawyers; they gain experience by representing people in disability claims and appeals.
+There can be a wide range in the level of competence among various lawyers; they gain experience by representing people in disability claims and appeals.

 Paralegals receive one or two years of general legal education.
 Ontario is the only province in Canada where paralegals are regulated and licensed as legal professionals.
-This means that paralegals in Ontario must prove they meet minimum requirements for education and legal knowledge.
+This means that paralegals in Ontario must prove they meet the minimum requirements for education and legal knowledge.
 They must also abide by the rules of professional conduct and ethics, similar to those that lawyers follow.

 Paralegals in Ontario can represent disability claimants before tribunals — including the Social Security Tribunal (CPP disability); Social Benefits Tribunal (ODSP and Ontario Works); the Workers’ Compensation Appeal Tribunal (WSIB or workers compensation claims); and the Ontario Labour Relations Board (for employment disputes).
 Like lawyers, licensed paralegals are required to have malpractice insurance to protect clients from financial losses caused by the paralegal’s negligence.